 CBD has anti-anxiety properties, which makes it ideal in managing anxiety disorders.
 As a study observes, CBD reduces social anxiety symptoms in people suffering from Social Anxiety Disorder.
 Brain scans reveal that there is a change in the blood flow to those parts of the brain linked to anxious feelings.

 Another study conducted in 2014 observes that CBD oil had antidepressant and anti-anxiety effects.

-In 2015, it was concluded that CBD oil could help treat various forms of anxiety disorders including Obsessive Compulsive Disorder, Social Anxiety Disorder, Post-Traumatic Panic Disorder and Generalized Anxiety Disorder.
+In 2015, it was concluded that CBD oil could help treat various forms of anxiety disorders including Obsessive Compulsive Disorder, Social Anxiety Disorder, Post-Traumatic Panic Disorder, and Generalized Anxiety Disorder.

 The report, however, warned that there was not much data on the effect of long-term CBD usage.
-While there is enough data that supports the usage of CBD oil for short term, not much is known about the long-term effects.
+While there is enough data that supports the usage of CBD oil for the short term, not much is known about the long-term effects.

 There is evidence that supports the premise that CBD can be useful in treating several medical conditions, including anxiety.
 It has been successfully used in the treatment of epilepsy in people who do not respond to other medications.
 The effect of CBD has been assessed for a wide range of medical conditions considering its antiepileptic, anxiolytic, analgesic, anti-asthmatic, antitumor, neuroprotective and anti-inflammatory properties.